Swedish Dicks: Broadcast

-The first two episodes of Swedish Dicks premiered on September 2, 2016, via Swedish online streaming service Viaplay.
-Later that month, it was announced that the series had been picked up by American network Lionsgate TV to be distributed worldwide, and premiered in the United States on the Pop television network on August 9, 2017.
-In October 2016, the series was renewed for a second season.
-It aired in December 2017 in Northern Europe and January 2018 in the United States.
+The first two episodes of Swedish Dicks were premiered on September 2, 2016, by the Swedish online streaming service, Viaplay.
+Later that month, it was announced that the series had been picked up by the American company Lionsgate TV to be distributed worldwide.
+It was premiered in the United States on the Pop TV television network on August 9, 2017.
+In October 2016, the series was renewed for a second season that was shown in December 2017 in Northern Europe and in January 2018 in the United States.

 Reception

 Swedish Dicks received mixed reviews from critics.
-Karolina Fjellborg of Aftonbladet wrote: "Initially, I felt a concern that this series would be more silly than funny, but soon I realized that it is actually both - and it works."
+Karolina Fjellborg of Aftonbladet wrote, "Initially, I felt a concern that this series would be more silly than funny, but soon I realized that it is actually both - and it works."
 Pål Nisja Wilhelmsen of SIDE3 found the first episode "shockingly weak" but pointed out that "the two leading roles have a good chemistry, and the script gives them room for friendly banter".
-He added that the series is "entertaining enough, but is probably no classic."
+He added that the series is "entertaining enough, but is probably no classic".
 Roger Wilson of Sveriges Radio wrote that Swedish Dicks is "one of those strange Swedish productions, where you think you do not need any act or joke if you just set it the United States and add guest appearances by Traci Lords and Keanu Reeves.
 It gets a little better when Traci Lords is in order, she can at least understand that she is part of a slapstick series."
-Steve Greene of IndieWire wrote: "Yet, “Swedish Dicks” still has one ray of hope in the form of Keanu Reeves.
+Steve Greene of IndieWire wrote, "...
+'Swedish Dicks' still has one ray of hope in the form of Keanu Reeves.
 Though he only appears for the briefest of moments, his presence and giddy deliveries of southern twang pep talks are at that ideal intersection between heightened genre riffing and a dash of needed pathos.
 As the spectral memory of Ingmar's deceased stuntman partner Tex, Reeves is the kind of anchoring force that the rest of the scenes without him are in search of."